ChrisWMaker80/ChrisWMaker80/README.md

 <br><br>

-I’m currently working on network security, Linux, and automation projects.
+Working on network security, Linux, and automation projects.